ryancanhelpyou/web-launcher/README.md

 # [ Web Launcher ](https://github.com/lkabell/web-launcher)

-Kickstart front-end web projects with a finetuned toolbox including Bourbon, Neat, Gulp, Sass, Jade, BrowserSync, Autoprefixer and a simple styleguide.
-Web Launcher combines useful modern development tools in one boilerplate project and includes cherry-picked elements from other great web scaffolding projects like [Google's Web Starter Kit](https://developers.google.com/web/starter-kit/) and [chriskjaer's Prototype Seed](https://github.com/chriskjaer/prototype-seed).
+Kickstart front-end projects with a finetuned toolbox including Bourbon, Neat, Gulp, Sass, Jade, BrowserSync, Autoprefixer and a simple styleguide.
+Web Launcher combines useful modern development tools in one boilerplate project and includes cherry-picked elements from great web scaffolding projects like [Google's Web Starter Kit](https://developers.google.com/web/starter-kit/) and [chriskjaer's Prototype Seed](https://github.com/chriskjaer/prototype-seed).

 ## Get started
 You need to have [Node.js](https://nodejs.org/) installed to use the Web Launcher.
 After that, clone this repository to your computer and use it as the foundation of your next web project.